 Traditionally the mother of the bride or the maid of honour will organise the bridal shower.
 But if the bride’s family aren’t local and she’d like to have a London shower as well as one in her hometown, the job might be up to you.
 Check in with the maid of honour first as she’s the most likely to know what’s on the plan, and you don’t want to tread on her toes.
 Having multiple showers can help the bride enjoy her engagement period as much as possible, especially if her friends and family are widespread and can’t all come to the same event.

-Depending on the scope of the event, venues will likely offer different options or packages to suit your needs.
-Top venues will be all-inclusive and should cover things like catering and drinks.
+Depending on the scope of the event, the bridal shower venue hire will likely offer different options or packages to suit your needs.
+Top venues will be all-inclusive with many decorations and should cover things like catering and drinks.
 If you hire a private space you’ll be able to decorate the venue as well and bring games to play.
-Some venues may have preferred suppliers for decorations, so make sure they’ll be able to provide the photobooth, flower arch or whatever the bride-to-be has her heart set on
+Some venues may have preferred suppliers for decorations, so make sure they’ll still be able to provide the photo booth, flower arch or whatever the bride-to-be has her heart set on

 Wedding budgets were traditionally covered by the bride’s family, but that isn’t necessarily the case anymore.
 If the shower is a surprise, it may be expected that the organiser will be footing the bill.
 So if it’s your job, you might want to check in with the groom (don’t ruin the surprise by asking the bride!) to confirm whether there are funds allocated in their wedding budget for the shower before expecting the couple to cover it.
 Depending on the event, the guests may be expected to pay for their own drinks and food so its always good to discuss options with them as well if it looks like it might be expensive.